The Bookstore: Plot

-The cold opening features Jerry leaving his apartment for the day while Kramer relaxes on his couch.
-Once Jerry leaves though, Kramer begins messing around in Jerry’s apartment, eating all his food, causing a fire that he connects a hose to his bathroom sink to put out, moving his couch into Jerry’s apartment, dismantling Jerry’s phone, arguing with a passerby (and subsequently locking Jerry’s door when the passerby comes up to beat Kramer senseless), pretending to be Jerry doing a stand-up routine, and having a party.
-Somehow, he manages to cover his tracks when Jerry returns and Jerry simply gripes that Kramer wasn’t using a coaster to place a glass of soda on.

 Jerry and George are at a bookstore, Brentano's, where George hopes to meet women.
 Jerry spots Uncle Leo shoplifting.
-He confronts Leo about it privately, and Leo promises to return the book, but on a subsequent visit Jerry sees him shoplifting again.
+He confronts Leo about it privately, and Leo promises to return the book, but on a subsequent visit, Jerry sees him shoplifting again.
 Jerry rats out Leo to the Brentano's security guard, intending only to scare him straight, but because Leo has a prior conviction, he now faces jail time.
 Jerry apologizes to Uncle Leo, but Leo tells him he never forgets when he's been betrayed.
 Jerry has nightmares about Leo seeking revenge on him.

-George takes a book, World Impressionism by Norma Broude, into the bookstore bathroom.
-The manager says he can't put it back on a shelf after it has been in the bathroom, forcing George to buy the book.
-George tries to return it, but the book has been flagged as having been in the bathroom.
+George takes a book into the bookstore bathroom and later tries to put it back on a shelf, but the manager says he cannot after the book has been in the bathroom, forcing George to buy it.
+George tries to return it, but the book has been flagged as being in the bathroom.
 George tries to donate his book to charity, but even they won't take the marked book.
 George plans to get even with Brentano's by stealing a copy of the same book and returning it to get his money back.
-Jerry tries to talk the manager into letting Leo off lightly, but the store is having problems with theft so he needs to "make an example" of someone.
+Jerry tries to talk the same manager who caught George into letting Leo off lightly, but the store is having problems with theft, so he needs to "make an example" of someone.
 Realizing he can sacrifice someone else to save Leo, Jerry rats on George for his attempted shoplifting.

-At the annual Peterman party, Elaine is depressed by the other staff showing her up at dancing (cp. ep.
-“The Little Kicks”, set at the previous annual Peterman party), so she and a man named Zach get drunk and make out at their table.
-George suggests Elaine tell everyone that she and Zach are dating, so that she won't be known as the "office skank".
+At the annual Peterman party, Elaine is depressed by the other staff showing her up dancing, so she and a man named Zach get drunk and make out at their table.
+George suggests Elaine tell everyone that she and Zach are dating, so she won't be known as the "office skank".
 However, she doesn't clear this with Zach, so he openly makes out with another woman.
 Elaine plans to use his "cheating" as her reason for ending the fake relationship.
 However, J. Peterman informs her that Zach is an opium addict, and makes Elaine help him quit cold turkey.
-Elaine gets through it without trouble, and the experience inspires her to pitch a "detox poncho" for the catalogue.
+Elaine gets through it without trouble, and the experience inspires her to pitch a "detox poncho" for the catalog.